YEAR 5 : Browne and Tan

 Term 1

-We have been working hard in maths to extend our knowledge of place value and decimals ad began to convert decimal fractions and applying our learning in a real word context to both money and units of measure.
+We have been working hard in maths to extend our knowledge of decimal fractions and to apply this to money.

 Term 2